atom/atom/docs/getting-started.md

 ## Configuration

 If you press `cmd-,`, a configuration panel will appear in the currently focused pane.
-This will serve as the primary interface for adjusting configuration settings, adding and changing key bindings, tweaking styles, etc.
+This serves as the primary interface for adjusting settings, installing packages and changing themes.

 For more advanced configuration see the [customization guide][customization].

-## Installing Packages

-To install a package, open the configuration panel and select the packages tab.

-FIXME: Needs more details.

 [configuring]: customizing-atom.md
 [theming]: creating-a-theme.md